Robert Kaplinsky

 Complimentary and Supplementary Angles 2

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes to create supplementary and complementary angles where the measures of each pair of angles are as close together as possible.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to create supplementary and complementary angles where the measures of each pair of angles are as close together as possible.
 Source: Brian Anderson with Robert Kaplinsky

 Read More »